Eric P. Newman: Personal life and legacy

 Newman married Evelyn Edison on November 29, 1939.
 They had two children.

 The Newmans supported a variety of philanthropic efforts including medical research, academia, and St. Louis cultural affairs.
+The couple established the Eric P. Newman Numismatic Education Society in 1981.
+In March 2016, the society launched the Newman Numismatic Portal (NNP), administered through Washington University in St. Louis.
+The NNP launched with over 100,000 pages worth of over 3,000 documents digitized to both preserve them and make them accessible to a wider range of collectors.
 In 2003, the Newmans donated two million dollars to Washington University in St. Louis to establish the Newman Money Museum, housed in the Mildred Lane Kemper Art Museum.
 It opened in 2006 and displayed part of Newman's collection on a rotating basis.
 They also established the Eric P. Newman Education Center at the Washington University School of Medicine and established numerous professorships and scholarships.

 Evelyn Newman died on September 1, 2015, at the age of 95.
 Eric Newman died on November 15, 2017, at the age of 106.

 Awards and honors

 Among his many honors are the Archer M. Huntington Medal (the highest award of the American Numismatic Society) in 1978 and the Medal of the Royal Numismatic Society in 1991.
 The American Numismatic Association inducted him into its Hall of Fame in 1986 and named him Numismatist of the Year in 1996.
 The American Numismatic Society commissioned a bas-relief portrait that was presented to him at his 100th birthday celebration.